apache/incubator-weex/doc/source/guide/tools/toolkit.md

 if you have never installed node.js, you should go [node.js official site]( https://nodejs.org/en/) to download and install it.
 * node engine version >= 6.
-You can try [n](https://github.com/tj/n) to manage your node versions* If you meet some errors when installing like “permission error”, please go [weex-toolkit issues](https://github.com/weexteam/weex-toolkit/issues) to find some solution or have a discuss with us.
+You can try [n](https://github.com/tj/n) to manage your node versions* If you meet some errors when installing like `permission error`, please go [weex-toolkit issues](https://github.com/weexteam/weex-toolkit/issues) to find some solution or have a discuss with us.

 ### initialize Weex project
 ```bash
 $ weex init awesome-project
 ```
-After command running, you can find `awesome-project` directory and there are some weex templates in it.
+After command running, you can find `awesome-project` directory and there are some Weex templates in it.
 There are some useful npm scripts you will use in the future:

 - `build`: build the source code and generate the JS bundle